 No matter what their age, from simply doing overhead passing only on all three contacts, to reaching a level of dig/receive – set, overhead attack play.
-There is nothing more valuable than having the REAL ball control that comes with this warm up/game.
-You can cooperatively score it, to set team/program records for in-a-row, and transition score it, where the pair cooperates to a certain number of net crossings before going full on competitive for the rest of the point.
+There is nothing more valuable than having the REAL ball control that comes with this warm-up/game.
+You can cooperatively score it, to set team/program records for in-a-row, and transition score it, where the pair cooperates to a certain number of net crossings before going full-on competitive for the rest of the point.
 They then reset and cooperate to that pre-determined number of net crossings.
-CLICK HERE to see some 8 year olds playing 2 v 0 for the first time in their lives, and see what can be done at any age and level of skill.

 LOSER BECOMES THE NET GAMES

-Everyone knows monarch/queen/king of the court.
+Everyone knows the monarch/queen/king of the court.
 So when just 3 or more kids are around, and no net, but they have a volleyball, just play 1 v 1 (3 hits a side) with the loser standing in the middle being the net.
 Got 4 kids?
 One team is doubles and plays regular.
 Same with five, only two doubles teams.
-Then when you get to six players, you can chose to play TWO groups of 1 v.
+Then when you get to six players, you can choose to play TWO groups of 1 v.
 1 or one group of 2 v.
-2 with each time the team losing the point stands in the middle (some kids might call this monkey in the middle from other sports games) arms raised and become the “net.”
+2 with each time the team losing the point standing in the middle (some kids might call this monkey in the middle from other sports games) arms raised and become the “net.”
 The net should be able to block – to learn to keep the sets off the net, but only the smaller players should be able to jump as the net.
 The idea is that the net can “jump” in order to get the “net” to be the women’s 7’ 4 ¼” net height or men’s 7’ 11 5/8” height (boys 15 and older play on the men’s height net).
-Higher skilled kids you challenge real ball control by saying how they have to hit it over the net, including with the non-dominate hand.
+Higher-skilled kids you challenge real ball control by saying how they have to hit it over the net, including with the non-dominate hand.
 Remember to keep score, every time you stay on, you get a point.
-To see examples of this game being played on sand, grass and even a parking lot, CLICK HERE.

 FOUR NETS ON A ROPE COMPETITIONS